Anzemo/davidrihtarsic.github.io/TP-4/Building a Glider.md

 | Stability (Lat.) |       |          |           |         |       |          |          |      |      |          |            |

 ```
-What have you learned?
+What have you learned (sketches prefferd)?

 ```

-# APPENDING
+# APPENDIX

 ## Building Main Wing